Many Christians confuse involvement in social justice causes with extending the kingdom of God through acts of compassion in Jesus’ name.

 There is a world of difference between the two.

 I have a friend who serves an organization that works with the poor.
 He helps a lot of people.
 A lot.
-That is a noble thing, regardless one one’s faith persuasion.
+That is a noble thing, regardless of one ’s faith persuasion.
+Especially around the holidays.

-But I fear that he often forgets that as Christians the reason we are called to do acts of compassion like feeding and clothing the poor is to do these acts “in Jesus’ name.”
+But I fear that my friend often forgets that as Christians the reason we are called to do acts of compassion like feeding and clothing the poor is to do these acts “in Jesus’ name.”

 What was Jesus’ purpose in coming to earth?